frostt-tensor/frostt-tensor.github.io/index.md

 <pre>
 @online{frosttdataset,
-  title = {%raw%}{{FROSTT}{%endraw%}: The Formidable Repository of Open Sparse Tensors and Tools}, author = {Shaden Smith and Jee W. Choi and Jiajia Li and Richard Vuduc and Jongsoo Park and Xing Liu and George Karypis}, url = {http://frostt.io/}, year = {2017},
+  title = {%raw%}{{FROSTT}{%endraw%}: The Formidable Repository of Open Sparse Tensors and Tools}, author = {Smith, Shaden and Choi, Jee W. and Li, Jiajia and Vuduc, Richard and Park, Jongsoo and Liu, Xing and Karypis, George}, url = {http://frostt.io/}, year = {2017},
 }